National Emergency Nurses Day

 By Will Coyle |

-National Emergency Nurses Day is the second Wednesday of October.
+National Emergency Nurses Day (ER Nurses Day) is the second Wednesday of October, and this year it is October 12th, 2022.
 Every year, it honors ER nurses around the country for their hard work and dedication.
 This day is for us to say “thank you” to emergency nurses for their service to the community.
 They work tirelessly to provide care to their patients and families.
 We take this day to let them know how important they are in keeping hospitals operating seamlessly.

 Sponsored by the Emergency Nurses Association since 1989, this observance takes place during Emergency Nurses week.

-How do ER Nurses Help Lung Cancer Patients?
+How do Emergency Nurses Help Lung Cancer Patients?

 How to Observe Emergency Nurses Day

 - Learn more about an ER nurse’s day-to-day.

 - Send them a supportive note or letter.

 - Put together care packages with bottled water and snacks.